mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Imperial Navy patrols its borders and interior, enforces

 Imperial law and ensures the secure flow of commerce between its worlds.
-In short, the navy’s jobs are to defend the Imperium from external enemies, rid it of internal threats such as pirates and smugglers, and protect the worlds of the Imperium from each other
+In short, the navy's jobs are to defend the Imperium from external enemies, rid it of internal threats such as pirates and smugglers, and protect the worlds of the Imperium from each other